Clustering multivariate functional data using unsupervised binary trees: Model and methodology

-Let $X = \{X(\pointt)\}_{\pointt \in \setT}$ be a $P$-dimensional stochastic process.
-Although $X$ could be defined on a set of vectors and could be vector-valued, we shall call \emph{curves} its independent realizations which generate the data.
-We consider that the stochastic process follow a \emph{functional mixture model with $K$ components}, that is it allows for the following decomposition:
+Although $X = \{X(\pointt)\}_{\pointt \in \setT}$ could be defined on a set of vectors and could be vector-valued, we shall call \emph{curves} its independent realizations which generate the data.
+We consider that the stochastic process $X$ follows a \emph{functional mixture model with $K$ components}: